Skip to Main Content

 How to choose between Upgrade and Upstart

-Although they share similarities in details, Upgrade and Upstart best serve different types of borrowers.
+Although they have similar details, Upgrade and Upstart have distinct features that make them better suited for different types of borrowers.

 Upgrade’s loans have repayment terms of up to seven years, compared with Upstart’s five-year maximum.
 Although this can result in more interest paid over time, a longer term can result in a more comfortable monthly payment, giving you more breathing room.

-Upgrade’s origination fee is capped at 9.95 percent, whereas Upstart’s origination fee is capped at 12 percent, which is quite hefty.
+Upgrade’s origination fee is capped at 9.99 percent, whereas Upstart’s is capped at a hefty 12 percent.
 While Upstart does offer a more competitive starting rate than Upgrade, it doesn’t allow co-applicants.
-This and its higher fees can make its loans costlier if you have imperfect credit.
+This and its higher fees can make Upstart loans costlier if you have imperfect credit.

 Compare more lenders before applying